Sae Itō: Women's professional shogi

 In February 2022, Itō defeated Kana Satomi 3 games to 1 in the 48th Women's Meijin title match (January – February 2022) to capture her first women's major title.
 In February of the following year, however, she was unable to successfully defend her Meijin title, losing the 49th Women's Meijin title match to Tomoka Nishiyama 3 games to 1.

 In April – June 2023, Ito challenged Satomi for the latter's Women's Ōi title, but lost the 34th Women's Ōi title match 3 games to 1.

 Itō challenged Fukuma (née Satomi) for the Kurashiki Tōka title in the 32nd Kurashiki Tōka Cup (February – March 2025) title match, but Fukuma won the match 2 games to none to defend her title.
 The match was originally scheduled to take place in November 2024, but was rescheduled due to Fukuma going on maternity leave.
 Itō and Fukuma faced each other again in the 36th Women's Ōi title match (April–June 2025), but Fukuma won the match 3 games to 2 to defend her Women's Ōi title.
 Itō had actually lost to in the finals of the challenger determination tournament in March but was selected to replace Nishiyama after the latter withdrew due to illness the day before the title match was scheduled to begin.

+Itō advanced to 33rd Kurashiki Tōka Title Match to challenge for the Kurashiki Tōka Title in November 2025 but lost the best-of-three match 2 games to 1.